mattmcclean/fastai-container-sam-app/README.md

-# fastai-container-sam-app
+# Example SAM Container app for fastai

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

+The source code is an example computer vision classification model that returns the class and probability in json format.

 It includes the following files and folders.

-- fastai - Code for the application's Lambda function and Project Dockerfile.
-Also contains the exported fastai model.
+- *vision* - Code for the application's Lambda function and Project Dockerfile.
+The exported fastai model vision classification model should be copied here and named `export.pkl`.
-- events - Invocation events that you can use to invoke the function.
+- *events* - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
+- *tests* - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- *template.yaml* - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.